Log in

 Can a snow probability calculator tell me exactly if schools are closing?

 Nope!
 A snow probability calculator gives an estimate, not a guarantee.
 It provides probabilities based on snow totals, storm timing, and past trends.
-However, factors like district policies and emergency management decisions often play a bigger role in closures.
+However, factors like district policies, road conditions, and emergency management decisions often play a bigger role in closures.

 Why is snow so hard to predict?